-If that is you, my advice is to ignore those sections of the report for now and work hard on your top three Areas of Interest.
-Understand them individually and then try to see how they might fit together; you are more likely to get to the “real you” this way than by playing Russian Roulette with your 20 high job family scores.
+If that is you, my advice is to ignore those sections of the report for now, and focus instead on your top three Areas of Interest.
+Understand them individually and then try to see how they might fit together; you are more likely to get to the “real you” this way, than by trying to synthesise your 20 high Career Family scores.

 And if you don’t have three high Area of Interest scores, even better – try focusing on the one or two that stand out.
 You will be playing a riff of your very own in no time at all.